tmtsoftware/esw-ts/docs/src/main/clients/agent/agent-service.md

 ## Sample usage

-The following examples shows how to call agent api's and handling errors and different response types that are received from the server
+The following examples shows how to call AgentService api's and handle the response `SpawnResponse` and `KillResponse`.

+This example also illustrates error handling of service specific exception `AgentNotFoundException` along with the generic errors `TransportError` and `InternalServerError` will look like.

 Typescript
 :   @@snip [Response](../../../../../example/src/documentation/agent/AgentServiceExamples.ts) { #response-handling }